Solved! This Is How to Fix a Furnace That’s Not Turning On

 Ensure the gas is turned on.

-This valve may have been closed by accident or by someone working on the furnace who forgot to turn it back on.
+The valve may have been closed by accident or by someone working on the furnace who forgot to turn it back on.
 While valves can vary depending on make or manufacturer, a gas valve will typically be in the open position—which means there is gas flowing through the pipe—if the handle on the valve is parallel with the pipe.
-If the handle is perpendicular to the pipe, the valve is likely closed.
+If the handle is perpendicular to the pipe, the valve is probably closed.
 To open it, turn the little handle so that it’s parallel to the pipe.

 If the furnace still doesn’t kick on once the valve is open, check another gas appliance in the house, such as a stove or fireplace, to see if it’s still working.
 If the other gas appliances don’t turn on, you may not have gas coming into your house.
 This can be the result of crews working somewhere on the gas line, or there might be a gas leak, a break, or even a blockage in the line.
-A gas leak can be a dangerous situation, so if you suspect this to be the case, call 9-1-1 immediately and follow their instructions.
+A gas leak can be a dangerous situation, so if you suspect this to be the case, call 911 immediately and follow their instructions.